sync-for-science/test-suite/config/README.md

   scope: launch/patient patient/*.read offline_access
   confidential_client:  # Should the test suite use basic auth while requesting tokens.
   token_url:  # Use when the token URL cannot be derived from a conformance statement
+  revoke_url:  # The URL of a page where a user would revoke authorizations
   sign_in_steps: []
   authorize_steps: []
+  revoke_steps: []
 ```

 ## Steps